Prime Video: The 31 Absolute Best TV Shows to Watch

 Aside from dropping several TV shows at the beginning of each month, Amazon Prime Video doesn't have a ton of new weekly releases.
-But occasionally, an Amazon original comes knocking that deserves to appear on your radar.
+But occasionally, an Amazon original comes along that deserves to be on your radar.
 Below, you'll find highlights for this week, as well as CNET's full list of best Amazon Prime Video original TV shows.

+Read more: Everything You Need to Know to Sign Up for Prime Video

 What's new this week (Aug.
 8 to 14)